-- Click on the Share or Send button in the upper right corner while viewing your document.
+- Click on the Share or Send button in the upper right corner.

-- Fill out the To: field and use commas to separate multiple email address.
+- Fill out the To: field and use commas to separate multiple email addresses.

 - Choose between the following two options